plume-lib/merging/README.md

 ## Git merge terminology

+Here is a brief explanation of Git merge terminology.

 A **merge driver** is _automatically called_ during `git merge` whenever no two of {base,version1,version2} are the same.
 It writes a merged file, which may or may not contain conflict markers.
 The merge drivers in this